The score-based test framework for parameter instability has

 detection of differential item function (DIF) plays an important role in

 validating new items.
-The scDIFtest
+The scDIFtest package provides a

 user-friendly method for detecting DIF by automatically and efficiently